mrmind3312/roulette-api/README.md

    ```sh
    rails db:seed
    ```
+   If you want to change the services and required times, please check and modify: `db/seeds/001_services.rb`.
+Also, if you want to change users, adjust `db/seeds/002_users.rb`.

 ### 2. **Manage User Availability**
    This section covers the endpoints to manage user availability by week, day, and hour.